SUSTAINABILITY

 Green Power Community.

-Since 2007, all of Lacey's municipal buildings (including city hall, the library, community center, museum, and public works operations center) as well as all city utility systems, parks and recreation facilities, and more than 3,000 street lights are powered by "100 percent green" electrical energy.
-Browse to Green Power Challenge for more information.
+Since 2007, all Lacey's municipal buildings (including city hall, the library, community center, museum, and public works operations center) as well as all city utility systems, parks and recreation facilities, and more than 4,300 street lights are powered by "100 percent green" electrical energy.

 -

-Beginning in 2008, nearly all of Lacey's new municipal vehicles will be capable of being powered by either electricity or 80/20 biofuel, meeting the challenge set by Washington's State Legislature that publicly-owned vehicles be powered by alternative energy by the year 2015.
+Fleet Conversion.
+Nearly all of Lacey's new municipal vehicles are capable of being powered by either electricity or 80/20 biofuel, meeting the challenge set by Washington's State Legislature that publicly-owned vehicles be powered by alternative energy by the year 2015.

 -